 Grimsby, North East Linconlshire

-The clinics will take place alternate Mondays (excluding bank holidays) at the Raj Medial Centre Practice beginning Monday 4th July.
+The clinics will take place alternate Mondays (excluding bank holidays) at the Raj Medical Centre Practice beginning Monday 4th July.

 Scunthorpe, North Lincolnshire